kevanaenterprises-bot/LOADTRACKER-PRO2025/replit.md

 ## Overview
 LoadTracker Pro is a comprehensive logistics management system designed to optimize operations for transportation companies.
 It streamlines load dispatch, driver coordination, and automates invoicing.
 Key capabilities include real-time status tracking, robust document management, and distinct user interfaces for office staff and drivers.
 The system also features advanced GPS-triggered audio tours for drivers, leveraging a database of over 222,969 historical markers.
 The project aims to significantly enhance operational efficiency, offering competitive pricing compared to existing market solutions.

+## Recent Changes (November 2025)

+### Critical Bug Fixes
+1. **Invoice Workflow Fix** - Loads now automatically move from "awaiting_invoicing" to "awaiting_payment" when invoices are finalized, regardless of email delivery success.
+This ensures the workflow always progresses even if email fails.
+The status update logic was moved into `storage.finalizeInvoice()` to be the single source of truth.

+2. **Delete Office Staff Fix** - Added dependency checking to prevent foreign key constraint errors when deleting users.
+The system now verifies users don't have assigned loads before deletion and provides a clear error message if they do.

+3. **AI Testing Enhancements** - Expanded test coverage to catch the above bugs:
+   - Added deterministic invoice workflow test (create → finalize → verify status update to awaiting_payment)
+   - Added user deletion dependency test (creates test driver + load, verifies deletion fails)
+   - Added HERE Maps integration tests (validates API key handling and error responses)
+   - All tests now create their own test data to ensure reliable, repeatable results

 ## User Preferences
 Preferred communication style: Simple, everyday language.